Accélérez le déploiement de SASE grâce à la série "SASE Week Backstage". Explorer les sessions

 Image of a hairpin

 Most enterprises today leverage an architecture that relies heavily on “hairpinning” or what’s also commonly referred to as traffic backhauling.
-Hairpinning, in a networking context, is the method where a packet travels to an interface, goes out towards the internet but instead of continuing on, makes a “hairpin turn”—just think of the everyday instrument used to hold a person’s hair in place—and comes back in on the same interface.
+In a networking context, hairpinning refers to the way a packet travels to an interface, goes out towards the internet but instead of continuing on, makes a “hairpin turn”—just think of the everyday instrument used to hold a person’s hair in place—and comes back in on the same interface.
 The classic scenario is the branch office, where no traffic should enter or exit without first getting security checked.
 Deploying a standalone security stack at every branch, across dozens or even hundreds of branch locations around the world, could be a viable strategy but from a cost, complexity, and administrative burden perspective it would be a nightmare.

 Instead, the preferred approach has been to have all client requests to the internet sent (or hairpinned) from the branch back to a central location, like the data center, where security enforcement happens, and only then—after being scanned—the traffic goes onward to the internet.
 The same applies whether it’s making a request for web content or interacting with a business-critical SaaS app.
 On the server response, the traffic then needs to follow the same circuitous path back through the data center, to the branch, and ultimately to the user’s desktop.
 One doesn’t need to be a network engineer to realize this approach is going to impact user experience, adding latency and slowing things down significantly.
 Putting user experience and ultimately business productivity aside, this approach also puts a greater burden on the expensive and hard-to-maintain private WAN links, like MPLS connections, that enterprises have relied on for a long time for bridging together their distributed enterprise.